mantidproject/mantid/docs/source/interfaces/Tomographic_Reconstruction.rst

    :align: center
    :scale: 60%

-**NB**: as this interface is under heavy development, several practical details lack polishin or are missing.
+**NB**: This interface is under heavy development.
+Several practical details lack polishing and/or are missing.
 This implies that there may be usability issues at times and some steps may not be as intuitive or simple as they could.
 Please, do not hesitate to provide suggestions and feedback.

 The next sections provide further details that might be needed to fully understand the process of generating tomographic reconstructions